 Newton’s cradle demonstrations the laws of motion particular those of conservation of energy and momentum.
 It also helps to understand friction.
 When the first ball is pulled up and let go the energy and momentum is transferred from that ball through to the other balls and to the end ball which will go out from the set of balls with the same speed as the first ball returning it will transfer that energy and momentum through the balls.

-The balls do slow down over time this is because of loss energy due to friction and also elastic energy.
+The balls do slow down over time this is because of lost energy due to friction and also elastic energy.

 This post is part of the A – Z of Science Series organised by Frogs Snails and Puppy Dog Tails.